Hathi: Disney adaptations

-Hathi returns in the Disney sequel The Jungle Book 2 in which Jim Cummings provides his voice.
+Hathi returns in the Disney sequel The Jungle Book 2, voiced by Jim Cummings.
 He and his troop help Bagheera prevent Baloo from entering the human village where Mowgli is living, though Baloo evades them.
-Hathi tries to chase Baloo across the bridge leading to the village, but it breaks under his weight, causing him and Bagheera to fall into the river below.
-Hathi is later seen fleeing from villagers searching for Mowgli and his friends; Bagheera deduces from him that Baloo has something to do with the children going missing.
+Hathi tries to chase Baloo across the bridge leading to the village, but it breaks under his weight causing him and Bagheera to fall into the river below.
+Hathi is later seen fleeing from villagers searching for Mowgli and his friends.
+After being told by Hathi that man is in the jungle, Bagheera deduces from him that Baloo has something to do with the children going missing.

 Hathi appears as a calf in the prequel series Jungle Cubs, where he is voiced by Rob Paulsen in season one and Stephen Furst in season two.
 Hathi is friendly with the other cubs, though he is usually seen trying to court his future mate Winifred.
 Winifred lives with her herd under the ownership of humans until a storm separates her from her herd, causing her to meet Hathi.